benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 Excluding the controller code, that would be hidden in a framework, the code is incredibly simple and readable.
 Patterns like mixins, class macros, and template methods help to create **clear, reusable and uncoupled code**.

 The limits of this pattern are the limits of OOP in the language.
-Rails shines thanks to Ruby, while JavaScript lacks good OOP support, specially with TypeScript (see [mixins in TS][ts-mixins]).
+Rails shines thanks to Ruby, while JavaScript lacks good OOP support, specially with TypeScript (see for example [mixins in TS][ts-mixins]).

 [ts-mixins]: https://www.typescriptlang.org/docs/handbook/mixins.html